deejaygraham/omspa/readme.md

 - `scripts/convert-html-to-md.js` converted the old HTML pages into Markdown.
 - `_site/` is the default Eleventy output directory.

 The site was ported to build using 11ty and Bulma.
+Live version is [https://deejaygraham.github.io/omspa/](https://deejaygraham.github.io/omspa/)

 ## Usage